unaPoloGTIc/smsOnAuth/README.md

 # Trex helper in case you get pwnd
-Will send you an SMS after a succesfull login.
+Will send you an SMS after a succesfull login (and logout).
 Not before, to prevent spamming you on each botnet attempt.

 ## You will need a Twilio account and number